 - Better scalability and resource usage

 Microservices are supposed to be small.
 Therefore they can be built, maintained and understood easily.
 Tests are less complicated and new team members can learn the functionality quicker.

 Since microservices are small without dependencies on other projects, they are easy to deploy.
 A microservice can often be deployed with a couple of lines in a Dockerfile.

 As already mentioned, microservices are small and can be understood quicker than monoliths.
 Therefore it is also easier and faster to implement and deploy new features.

 Usage of different technologies

 Another big advantage, especially in bigger projects is that you can use different technologies for each service.
-The microservices often talk with each other over HTTP using HTTP verbs.
-Therefore each service can be written in a different language, for example, one service can be .net core, one can be Java and the third one can be Go.
+The microservices often talk with each other over HTTP or gRPC.
+Therefore each service can be written in a different language, for example, one service can be .NET Core, one can be Java and the third one can be Go.

-Teams can focus and specialize on one task
+Teams can focus and specialize on one domain

 Better scalability and resource usage